astro-techmath/allcrud/README.md

 ```
 GET /product?page=0&size=10&orderBy=name&direction=ASC&price=50
 ```

 ---
 ## 📌 Design Decisions

 Allcrud is built with flexibility and minimalism in mind.
 Below are some intentional design choices made during development:

+- ✅ **Generic ID support**: Use any ID type (Long, UUID, String, composite keys, etc.) - full flexibility for your domain
-- ✅ **Manual or automated conversion**: The `Converter<T, VO>` interface supports both manual mapping and tools like MapStruct or ModelMapper — your choice.
+- ✅ **Manual or automated conversion**: The `Converter<T, VO, ID>` interface supports both manual mapping and tools like MapStruct or ModelMapper — your choice.
 - ✅ **Validation logic belongs to the developer**: We don't enforce validation groups or flow-specific behavior (like OnCreate vs OnUpdate), but you can override methods and apply them yourself.
 - ✅ **Soft delete is opt-in**: If your entity implements `SoftDeletable`, Allcrud will call `softDelete()` — you define what it means to "soft delete".
-- ✅ **Filtering is done via VO**: Instead of creating a complex query language, we leverage Spring Data’s `ExampleMatcher` using converted VOs as filter inputs.
+- ✅ **Filtering is done via VO**: Instead of creating a complex query language, we leverage Spring Data's `ExampleMatcher` using converted VOs as filter inputs.
 - ❌ **No child entity abstractions**: Relationships like `1:N` (e.g., users → addresses) are highly domain-specific.
 We encourage developers to implement them using standard Spring patterns.

 > All of these decisions aim to keep Allcrud powerful, but never prescriptive.
-You’re always in control.
+You're always in control.

 ---
 ## 🧪 Testing Support